M.A., History, Kent State University, 2019

 B.A., History, Kent State University, 2008

-My research focuses on the history of gender and sexuality in the United States during the twentieth and twenty-first centuries.
-In particular I am interested in the changing social constructions of gender and sexuality - over and across time, and across rural and urban terrains.
+My research focuses on the history of gender and sexuality in the United States during the early twentieth century.
+I am interested in the changing social constructions of gender and sexuality - over and across time, and across rural and urban terrains.
 My master’s thesis, A Different Kind of Community: Queerness and Urban Ambiguity in Northeast Ohio, 1945-1980, focused on the development of the LGBTQ+ community in and around Akron, Ohio.
-The focus of my interviews were the memories of community members about the emergance of the local queer community, and the changing language of identity that has occured over time.
-In my future research I hope to continue to examine the differing perceptions of gender and sexuality between urban and rural populations.
+The focus of my interviews were the memories of community members about the emergence of the local queer community, and the changing language of identity that has occurred over time.
+In my future research I hope to explore the transition from thinking of gender and sexuality as actions to identities.
 Additionally, I am deeply interested in issues of access, equity, and representation of and for queer youth in education.

 I am returning to academia after teaching high school history for seven years.
 I helped found Bio-med Science Academy STEM School in Northeast Ohio in 2012.
 While there, I helped to create a climate of acceptance and foster an amazing community of queer youth who have been an inspiration to my research, and my life.
 In my personal life I serve on GLSEN’s national educator advisory council, and enjoy doing science in the kitchen.